Here's just what you need to play jazz guitar blues: a set of 5 distinct, progressively more difficult, chord progressions in the key of C, F and Bb.

 The article on this page also includes explanations as to why certain chords are being used / substituted for one another.
 All the theory is given in the key of C with added roman numeral for analysis.

-Print + use the PDFs, but please memorize the blues form quickly (save some trees!!!)
+Print + use the PDFs (click on the pictures below with the big red letters to get the PDFs), but please memorize the blues form quickly (save some trees!!!)

 This is the foundation, the simplest jazz guitar blues there is!